 ‘For I know the plans I have for you,’ declares the LORD, ‘plans to prosper you and not to harm you, plans to give you hope and a future.’
 Jeremiah 29:11

-One of the most oft-quoted movie lines on high school and college campuses comes from Napoleon Dynamite.
+An oft-quoted movie line comes from Napoleon Dynamite.
 The line closes the film, after Napoleon’s brother, Kip, gets married and rides off on horseback with his new bride.
 If you’re a closet Napoleon fan (or have a 14 year old in your home), you know it well:

 I don’t want to spend a lot of time analyzing Napoleon Dynamite, but I do want to talk with you about “luck.”
 First, it’s important to know that the words luck and, for that matter, coincidence are not in God’s vocabulary.
 God’s hand is at work in every situation, coordinating every detail to accomplish His purposes for His glory and our good.
 No event is random.
 No moment is beyond His notice or beyond His control.
 Christian thinkers and writers have often called this the “providence” of God and, given its importance, let’s think through its implications for our lives.